maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 picks which skill to use when it's needed
 - A skill is a temporally extended action/option/macro action which just means it's a sequence of actions instead of just a primitive one
-- Deep Skill networks which represent each skill, are pretrained on their own (they are pretrained aka not trained when the whole H-DRLN is being used, they are trained separately before)
+- Deep Skill networks which represent each skill, are pretrained on their own (they are pretrained i.e. not trained when the whole H-DRLN is being used, they are trained separately before)
 - A deep skill module combines these skill networks
     - There is a DSN array which just holds each seperate DSN